derek/yui-benchmark/README.md

 simply typing `yogi benchmark` from within your component's directory, and it will execute any tests found in your component's `tests/performance/` directory.
-If executed from the root level of the `yui3` repository, all performance tests will be executed.
+If executed from the root level of the `yui3` repository, all performance tests in the library will be executed.

 For the time being, you will need a patched version of Yogi, which you can find [this repo](https://github.com/derek/yogi/).
-Clone, and execute `sudo npm install -g`.
+Clone, and execute `sudo npm install -g` to install.

 ### Options
-The following options are passed through to `yb` and take identical input to `yb`'s options above.
+The following options are passed from `yogi benchmark` to `yb`:

 * `--loglevel`
 * `--ref`